Impact of the privatisation of British Rail: McNulty report

 The coalition government commissioned the independent McNulty report into the "value for money" of the rail system.
 This was published in 2011, stating that "it seems unlikely that renationalisation would lead to a reduction in costs", saying that "where Government has taken control of aspects of the rail system, costs have tended to increase rather than decline".
 The report concluded that "many of the arguments for renationalisation are formed from the failings of the existing system, and the Study considers that much more can be gained by improving the performance of the current system rather than embarking on a costly programme of renationalisation, which is unlikely to lead to an overall reduction in costs."

 In 2013, 20 years after rail privatisation, Secretary of State for Transport Patrick McLoughlin celebrated "20 years of rising investment" and "extraordinary growth on our railway", and declared that the only plans of the Opposition were "opposing competition, letting union bosses call the shots and cutting off private investment".
 According to him: "that would mean higher fares, fewer services, more crowding, an industry once again in decline.
 It would be a tragedy for passengers".
 Government policy has focused on building a new high speed line, which was approved by Parliament in early 2017, as well as other upgrades to the rail network.

-Labour government (2024-since)
+Labour government (2024–present )

 On 25 May 2025, Labour's renationalisation of the UK's railways began as the train operator South Western Railway was taken into public ownership.

 Passenger train operators continue to be renationalised, with services to be managed at some future time by Great British Railways.
 As of October 2025, c2c (on 20 July 2025) and Greater Anglia (on 12 October 2025) have also been taken into public ownership.

-Seven operators remain in the private sector: Avanti West Coast, Chiltern Railways, CrossCountry, East Midlands Railway, Govia Thameslink Railway, Great Western Railway and West Midlands Trains.
-West Midlands Trains is expected to be the next operator to be taken back into public ownership in February 2026, and all seven are expected to have been taken into public ownership by 2027.
+Six operators remain in the private sector: Avanti West Coast, Chiltern Railways, CrossCountry, East Midlands Railway, Govia Thameslink Railway, and Great Western Railway.
+All six are expected to have been taken into public ownership by 2027.